-- 1. Verbal warning and counseling with the appropriate dormitory dean, staff member and/or advisor. - 2.
-Written warning from the Student Discipline Committee. - 3.
-Convening of Student Discipline Committee, at which time the student shall be present, informed of the conduct for which he/she has been summoned, and shall be given an opportunity to state any reason why he or she should not be disciplined.
-The Student Discipline Committee shall deliberate either in the presence or outside of the presence of the student in question regarding the conduct, and may meet on multiple occasions if necessary to ensure fairness.
-The Student Discipline Committee shall determine whether and what measures should be taken.
-If a student fails to attend a meeting of the student discipline committee, he/she may be expelled.
+For more egregious policy violations, the Student Discipline Committee shall convene to investigate the policy violation.
+The offending student shall: appear before the committee; be informed of the conduct for which he or she has been summoned; and be given an opportunity to offer a defense and explain why he or she should not be disciplined.
+The Student Discipline Committee shall deliberate either in or outside of the student's presence regarding the conduct, and may meet on multiple occasions, if required, to ensure fairness.

+3. Suspension/Dismissal